Effect of control procedures on the evolution of entanglement in open quantum systems: Dynamic decoupling and the effect on ESD

 Let us consider the case where $E_j = \epsilon = 1$.
 Let us also fix the pulse strength to be $U=50\pi$ and ensure that the pulses act for very short times.
 As defined earlier, the ratio of the BC bias $v$ and the switching rate $\gamma$ defines the weak and strong coupling regimes, the former designated by $\displaystyle \frac{v}{\gamma} \ll 1$ and the latter by $\displaystyle \frac{v}{\gamma} > 1$.
 In FIG. \ref{bang-weak-kappa}, we plot the time-evolution of entanglement, with the coupling strength as parameter.
 For weak coupling, we find that $t_{ESD}$ initially increases with coupling strength.
 This continues till a turning point is reached at $\displaystyle \frac{v}{\gamma} = 0.38$ when $t_{ESD}\simeq 880$.
 After this, with increase in coupling strength, $t_{ESD}$ starts to decrease.
-As a result, a kink appears in the corresponding entanglement vs time plot, FIGS. \ref{bang-weak-kappa}, \ref{bang-kink}.
+As a result, a kink appears in the corresponding entanglement vs time plot, see Figs.~\ref{bang-weak-kappa}, \ref{bang-kink}.
 The receding of $t_{ESD}$ with increase in coupling strength continues well into the strong coupling regime, i.e. for $\displaystyle 5.05 < \frac{v}{\gamma} < 5.5$.
-It, however, does not go to zero, but rather chooses to saturate at the threshold value of $t_{ESD}\simeq 10$, FIG. \ref{bang-strong-kappa}.
+It, however, does not go to zero, but rather chooses to saturate at the threshold value of $t_{ESD}\simeq 10$, see FIG. \ref{bang-strong-kappa}.
 The ``turning'' and the ``saturation'' features are well captured in FIG. \ref{cross-over}, where we plot $t_{ESD}$ against $\displaystyle \frac{v}{\gamma}$ and keep the pulse strength and durations fixed.
+The saturation behavior is consistent with what one expects of $1/f$ noise.
 We observe a crossover phenomenon around $\displaystyle \frac{v}{\gamma} \simeq 0.38$, where the value of $t_{ESD}$ rises sharply, only to fall back again even quicker.
+The crossover phenomena is a signature of the transient behavior exhibited by the system in going from the weak to the strong coupling regime.
+As discussed in the beginning of this subsection, saturation and transient behavior are characteristic of $1/f$ noise.